NiryoRobotics/ned_ros/sphinx_doc/source/installation/wsl.rst

     sudo apt install x11-apps
     xcalc

-4. Install ROS melodic (see instructions here)
+4. Install ROS Melodic (see instructions here)

-5. Try launching rviz
+5. Try launching Rviz

 .. code::

     roscore & rosrun rviz rviz

-6. You should now be able to launch any simulation of the One, Ned or Ned2 using rviz or gazebo
+6. You should now be able to launch any simulation of the One, Ned or Ned2 using Rviz or Gazebo

+.. todo:: on a ici la toute première occurence du Ned2, qui n'avait jamais été mentionné avant.
+C'est normal de ne pas l'avoir eu avant ?

 Troubleshooting
 ----------------